htadg/blog/_posts/2017-07-19-the-first-setup.md

     Do not bump wooden spoon or it will fall.

-Notice again how text always lines up on 4-space indents (including that last line which continues item 3 above).
+Notice again how text always lines up on 4-space indents (inclindents (includinguding that last line which continues item 3 above).

 Here's a link to [a website](http://foo.bar), to a [local